felixalacampagne/account/account.ui/README.md

 forking around with versions necessary to get it to compile which have broken something.
 Do I really want to mess around fixing something I know nothing about, though????

+Well I did download the source and merged it with the swipe-demo code and eventually got it to run but not without wasting hours trying to figure out bizarre compile failure messages like:

+"Error: Cannot read properties of undefined (reading 'setAttribute')" "Error: link.parentNode.insertBefore is not a function"

+Needless so say the cause of the messages was very very far from being obvious.
+Thanks to a lucky guess and a random unrelated google page the cause of the problem was identified as being the 'index.hml' file.
+Fork only knows why it was a problem but replacing the demo version with the one from accoutui made the bizarre messages go away.

+Unfortunately the lunacy does not end with getting the demo to run.
+Attempts to modify the data displayed to more closely resemble my needs results in an empty screen and yet another obfuscated error message referring to obfuscated code so no way to figure out what is going on.
+It appears that the component only works if the first item in the list line is an image, using normal text causes the bizzare message.
+I certainly don't need images in my list.
+It also appears that the list line height is fixed at some absurdly large value which is also something I don't need.
+Pity, since the swipe thing is more or less what I was thinking of and it sort of worked in a normal, non-touch, browser.

+I think that to get something I can use in the shortest time, I'll initially just go with a teeny tiny edit icon, eventually maybe a 'long-press'/right-click to trigger the edit and who knows by the time I try that there might be an 'out-of-the-box' implementation of swipe to edit in angular.
+It did notice something in 'Angular material' that might work - the 'Drawer' - but don't know if it can be adapted to a list.

 17-Sep-2024 Sooo, turns out AngularJS is actually Angular 1.x.
 I appear to be using Angular 14.2, ie. quite a large difference which I imagine will make HammerJS unusable.
 In any case HammerJS appears to only detect a 'swipe', all the heavy lifting of sliding a line and revealing the options is not present.
 Maybe